 Several factors have been attributed to the onset of this phobia.
 These include a decrease in amygdala’s (a small structure in the brain) size and classical conditioning.
 A person may also be claustrophobic because of a genetic predisposition.
 A study found that about 5% to 7% of the people in the world are affected by the fear of enclosed spaces.
 However, only a very small percentage of such people receive any kind of treatment.

 Claustrophobia is a difficult disorder to live with.
 The claustrophobic will do anything to avoid small spaces and similar situations that can trigger panic or anxiety in them.
 They will always avoid the subways and prefer the stairs instead of lifts or elevators.

-Claustrophobia need no longer affect your life – no one need have the fear of enclosed places anymore.
-There are some amazing treatment programs that really do work and there’s one we particularly recommend:
+Claustrophobia need no longer affect your life – no one need have the fear of enclosed places anymore – there are some amazing treatment programs that really do work.

 Claustrophobia is an irrational fear of enclosed places.
 As such it’s described as a situational phobia.
 In other words it’s triggered by a situation the sufferer finds themselves in rather than a specific thing.
 This situation could be anywhere in which the sufferer feels closed in or trapped without means of escape.

 Typical, common situations include windowless rooms, small confined spaces, elevators, subways, aeroplanes etc. You’ll see the link – trapped in with no means of getting out.

 That said and as mentioned earlier, there are others where restrictive and, in particularly, tight necked clothing can trigger the symptoms.

 It’s a fairly common condition that’s estimated to affect up to 5% of the adult population.